CLSherrod/clsherrod.github.io/_drafts/review/2008/2008-06-30-anything-is-possible.md

 In fact business is booming.
 But, I've noticed that I'm more productive when I'm not home.
 I get more done and I get to see fabulous places.
 I also get great ideas.
 Travel is my favorite way to get ideas.
 I talk about it in my book <a href="https://amzn.to/2q38olf">How To Create new Business Ideas Based On What You Love</a> a lot.

-Don't let your business get in the way of enjoying life  In fact, find that enjoying life makes your business better.</p>
+Don't let your business get in the way of enjoying life  In fact, find that enjoying life makes your business better.